 European companies face many challenges when protecting their IP outside the EU.
-In order to help them in this effort, the Office has launched several initiatives, including providing country guides describing the situation in key non-EU countries in respect of IPR protection and working with the Commission in its programmes (e.g. IPR SME helpdesks) to support companies doing business in China, ASEAN and Latin America.
+In order to help them in this effort, the Office has launched several initiatives including providing country guides describing the situation in key non-EU countries in respect of IPR protection and working with the Commission in its programmes (such as IPR SME helpdesks) to support companies doing business in China, ASEAN and Mercosur.

-An important element in the effort to help companies enforce their IP rights outside the EU is the development of the ACRIS database, a web-based tool that will allow EU companies to report concrete cases of IPR infringement in non-EU countries and the respective follow-up by national authorities.
+An important element in the effort to help companies enforce their IP rights outside the EU is the development of the ACRIS database, a web-based tool that will allow EU companies to report concrete cases of violations in non-EU countries and the respective follow-up by national authorities.
 This information will be enhanced by regular surveys on the status of IPR protection and enforcement in non-EU countries.

-The vision for the three enforcement-related tools, the EDB, ACIST and ACRIS, is to merge them to create one enforcement platform intended to help rights holders (and/or their legal representatives) and enforcers to step up the fight against counterfeiting and piracy.
+The vision for the three enforcement-related tools, the EDB, ACIST and ACRIS, is to merge them to create one enforcement platform intended to help right holders (and/or their legal representatives) and enforcers to step up the fight against counterfeiting and piracy.
+The platform will also ease the administrative work of right holders/legal representatives when requesting enforcers for actions, thus reducing the relevant costs.
+The new merged tool should be able to handle all necessary communications between right holders and enforcers.